iotblackbelt/generate_iot_edge_certificate/README.md

 The Azure IoT Edge git repository contains scripts that you can use to generate the certificates.
 In this section, you clone the IoT Edge repo and execute the scripts.

 1. Login to your Linux development machine.
-Clone the git repo that contains scripts to generate non-production certificates.
-These scripts help you create the necessary certificates to set up a transparent gateway.
+Clone the git repo that contains scripts to generate (non-production) certificates.
+These scripts help you create the necessary certificates to set up an IoT Edge devices.

    ```bash
    git clone https://github.com/Azure/iotedge.git